 Relevance is how closely your pins fit your audience’s overall interests, boards, specific searches, and recent search history.

 If you know much about SEO, you’ll know that the only way for a search engine to know what your content is about is keywords.
 Just like on Google, keywords influence what appears in searches on Pinterest.

-While domain quality, pin quality and pinner quality tell Pinterest how important your pins are, keywords tell Pinterest what your pins are about.
+While domain quality, pin quality and pinner quality tell how important your pins are, keywords say what your pins are about.

-When you’re typing in a search query on Pinterest, you’ll notice that it auto-suggests keywords to you.
+When you’re typing in a search query, you’ll notice that it auto-suggests keywords to you.
 Similar to the way Google does.
 These suggestions are popular search phrases, the most searched-for phrases are at the top.

 After you’ve run a search, a set of suggested keywords will appear beneath the search bar for you to add to your search to narrow it down even further.